backdrop-contrib/image_effects/image_effects_text/README.txt

 -----------
 Note: this module is not build to handle multi line texts.
 Not when the text contains new lines and/or carriage returns, and not to split a given text over multiple lines given an available width.
+Using "\n" in GD seems to work though.

-The text to place on the image may come from differnet sources:
+The text to place on the image may come from different sources:
 - Static: the text to place on the image is static and is defined in the image effect data.
 Use this e.g. for a fixed copyright notice.
 - PHP: the text to place on the iamge comes from a piece of PHP code that should